RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

       case 0xEA: // lets check if the opcode is 0xEA
 	 // Lets do nothing as this is a NOP (No-operation instruction) }
-    programCounter = programCounter +1; // go to the next instruction in the loop }
+    programCounter = programCounter + 1; // go to the next instruction in the loop }
 ```

-Of course this psudo code would fail after we get to the end of the instructions array but CPUs just keep going on.
+Of course this pseudo code would fail after we get to the end of the instructions array but CPUs just keep going on.